khulnasoft/AiKit/README.md

 ret = lazy_graph(x1)
 ```

-If you want to learn more, you can find more information in the [Ivy as
+If you want to learn more, you can find more information in the [Aikit as
 a transpiler section of the
 docs!](https://unify.ai/docs/aikit/overview/design/aikit_as_a_transpiler.html)

-## When should I use Ivy as a transpiler?
+## When should I use Aikit as a transpiler?

 If you want to use building blocks published in other frameworks (neural
 networks, layers, array computing libraries, training pipelines\...),